naitsabrinel/DMI-data-mining-application/README.md

 ## 📊 Overview

-**DMI* is an interactive data mining application developed in Python that allows users to **visually and quantitatively compare clustering algorithms**.
+DMI is an interactive data mining application developed in Python that allows users to visually and quantitatively analyze data using both clustering and classification algorithms.

-It provides a complete pipeline from **data loading → preprocessing → clustering → evaluation → visualization**, all through an intuitive graphical interface.
+It provides a complete pipeline from data loading → preprocessing → modeling (clustering & classification) → evaluation → visualization, all through an intuitive graphical interface.
 ---

 ## 🎯 Objectives

-* Compare multiple clustering algorithms
-* Visualize results in 2D and 3D
+*Compare multiple clustering and classification algorithms *Visualize results in 2D and 3D
-* Evaluate performance using metrics
+*Evaluate model performance using metrics
-* Provide an easy-to-use interface for data analysis
-* Support custom and predefined datasets
+*Provide an easy-to-use interface for data analysis *Support custom and predefined datasets
 ---

 ## 🛠️ Technologies Used